helenamasar/OfficeDocs-Support/Office/Client/excel/error-when-send-commands-in-excel.md

 ### Method 3: Reset file associations

 To check whether the file associations in the system are performing correctly, reset the Excel file associations to their default settings.
-To do this, follow the steps for your operating system.Windows 10
+To do this, follow the steps for your operating system.

+**Windows 10**

 1. Right-click the Excel workbook, point to **Open with**, and then click **More apps**.
 2. Select the version of Excel you want to use to open this file type, such as **Excel 2016**.